|Logging in to Campus Express

 Q: Why am I charged a housing cancellation fee if I am not attending Penn?

 A: Penn's Residential Services does not require a housing deposit like many other schools.
 Only those who cancel after they are assigned a room are charged.
 If you are unsure you are attending Penn, you can wait to apply until you are sure or cancel as soon as you are aware that you are not attending.
 Cancellation fees escalate as time passes.
-Please be aware that notifying Admissions is not enough.
-You must cancel your housing by writing the Housing Assignments Office at firstname.lastname@example.org or on Campus Express.
+Please be aware that notifying Admissions will not cancel your housing assignment.
+You must cancel your housing by writing the Housing Assignments Office at email@example.com or on Campus Express.

 Q: Why didn't I get one of my room choices?